UK leadership contenders expected to launch bids to unseat prime minister after days of maneuvering

 Greater Manchester Mayor Andy Burnham has been widely discussed as a potential candidate, though he would have to find a way back into Parliament before he could run.
 Allies have suggested a sitting member of the House of Commons could resign to make way for Burnham to run in a special election.

-Burnham canceled his regular Thursday appearance on a local BBC radio programme this week to “prioritise discussions arising from last week's elections.”
+Burnham cancelled his regular Thursday appearance on a local BBC radio programme this week to “prioritise discussions arising from last week's elections".